 The Board of Directors has adopted (i) written charters for each of the Audit Committee, the Compensation Committee and the Governance Committee, (ii) Corporate Governance Guidelines and (iii) the Mohawk Industries, Inc. Standards of Conduct and Ethics.
-Each of these documents is available on the Company's website at www.mohawkind.com under the heading "Corporate Governance" and will be made available in print to any stockholder who requests it.
+Each of these documents is available on the Company's website at www.mohawkind.com under the heading "Investor Information" and the subheading "Corporate Governance" and will be made available in print to any stockholder who requests it.